narsisss/DesignPatterns/README.md

 #### Why?

-*The most important thing that you have to know before using any design pattern is the cause of using.
+<b style="color:red"> The most important thing that you have to know before using any design pattern is the cause of using. </b>
 Application needs one, and only one, instance of an object.

+#### How?

+singleton design pattern says to create a SingleObject class.
+SingleObject class have its <b>constructor as private</b> and have a <b>static instance</b> of itself.

 ### Builder